risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 You need to download and configure the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html), and then add the configuration to your Kafka Connect cluster.
 For details, see [Deploying the MySQL connector](https://debezium.io/documentation/reference/stable/connectors/mysql.html#mysql-deploying-a-connector).

-#### Create a materialized source connection using the Kafka connector
+#### Create a materialized source using the Kafka connector in RisingWave

 To ensure all data changes are captured, you must create a materialized source connection (`CREATE TABLE`) and specify primary keys.
 The data format must be Debezium JSON.